 Child Development Center

-under-resourced families with children ages 6 weeks through 5 years old served with nurturing care and educational support
+under-resourced families with children ages 6 weeks through 4K served with nurturing care and educational support

 Thornwell began as a dream in the heart of a young Presbyterian minister, William Plumer Jacobs, of First Presbyterian Church in Clinton, SC.